piushvaish/streamlit-hospital-beds/README.md

 ## Optimisation Model for Utilisation of Hospital Beds - COVID-19

-Please visit the application at : http://54.87.51.71:8501/
+Please visit the application at : http://54.87.51.71:8501/ (I have stopped running of the application to save cost.
+Please contact me and I will re-deploy the application)

 ### Main Description
 Application to help decision-makers optimise the distribution of beds for COVID-19 patients.
 It effectively informs planning, resource allocation, and mitigate the overcrowding of hospitals.